What You Need to Do Your Own Taxes

 Step 4: Reap the Rewards

 Whether you owe the IRS or can look forward to a tax refund, know that filing on your own is a huge accomplishment.
 It builds your knowledge and gets easier year after year.
-Just be sure if you owe, that you handle payments immediately, even if you can’t pay in full when you file.
+Just be sure to handle payments immediately if you owe, even if you can’t pay in full when you file.
 Your options include:

 - Paying by debit or credit card, electronic funds transfer or by check or money order.

 - Entering an installment agreement to pay your taxes over an extended period.